Who we are, what we do and how our work supports UK national security

 - We are not ‘military police’.
 Unlike our Service Police colleagues, with whom we also work closely, our officers’ jurisdiction can extend outside the Defence estate, and we have full powers and privileges of constables, identical to other civil police officers in the UK.

-- The primary focus of our work is armed security and the protection of critical Defence sites and assets but, there is much more that we do.
-This includes a range of specialisms from dog handling to marine policing, from investigating crime to public order, from community policing to protester removal.
+- The primary focus of our work is armed protection of critical Defence sites and assets but, there is much more that we do.
+This includes a range of specialisms from dog handling to marine policing, from investigating crime to public order, from Dynamic Entry to protester removal.

 - Most MDP roles require officers to be trained to deploy with firearms and during initial training you must successfully complete the MDP firearms training course.